dusk-network/duskit/apps/workshop/src/stories/foundations/content.story.md

 # Content

-Keep the following principles in mind when creating UI content for GitHub.
+Keep the following principles in mind when creating UI content for Dusk.

 ## Be clear